zot/textcraft/html/README.md

 Command templates are string properties on objects to implement custom commands.
 Example command template properties are get_key, cmd, and cmd_whistle -- see the help for @set.
 Templates replace the original command with different commands, separated by semicolons.
-Templates can contain $0..$N to refer to the command arguments. $0 refers to the thing itself.
+Templates can contain $0..$N to refer to the command arguments. $0 refers to the command name.
+$* refers to all the words after the command name.

 EVENTS: